Blazam-App/docs.blazam.org/docsource/admin/api.md

 external system, an Active Directory account will need to be created, along with permission in Blazam set and an API token created under said account.

+## Perimssions
+API tokens respect the permissions of the derived user.
+API access follows the exact same rules as applied in GUI.
+Currently only admins can create tokens so this is a warning for future updates.

 ## Admin Management
 As an admin, you can access `Configure` -> `API Tokens` to monitor and control the API tokens created by your users.
 Every active token will be listed